nishigandha1234/octanet-tasks/README.md

-# octanet3
+# octanet
+Octanet Tasks -
+1. Landing a page
-Octanet Task 3- Clone the website
+3. Clone the website